-- 1. Bulb

-- 2. Metal pins

-- 3. Bulb holder

-- 4. Slots

-- 2. The bulb holder has two tabs (Fig. 34).
-Align the tabs with the slots in the reflector, insert the bulb holder into the reflector and rotate it 1/4 turn clockwise until it stops.

-- 3. Push the wire connectors onto the terminals on the bulb holder.
+- 3. Bulb holder - Slots Metal pins 4. - 2.
+The bulb holder has two tabs (Fig. 34).
+Align the tabs with the slots in the reflector, insert the bulb holder into the reflector and rotate it 1/4 turn clockwise until it stops. - 3.
+Push the wire connectors onto the terminals on the bulb holder.